OSSSP/TorHost/README.md

 Requirements
 ------------

-TorHost uses Ephemeral Hidden Services, a relatively new feature of Tor.
-It therefore requires (at a minimum) Stem 1.4, and Tor 0.2.7.1-alpha or better.
+TorHost requires Stem 1.4 or later, and Tor 0.2.7.1-alpha or later.
 All other dependencies should have come with Python.